Welcome to Santa Barbara Home Designer

 A round window with iron grille was deeply recessed into the wall of this custom Santa Barbara, California home.

-An artisan installs a copper lightning rod with glass ball onto the roof of a Spanish home in Santa Barbara, California
+An artisan installs a copper lightning rod with glass ball on a Spanish roof in Santa Barbara, California

 Carrera Marble as a material for Spanish Homes: